Paleocontinent

 A paleocontinent or palaeocontinent is a distinct area of continental crust that existed as a major landmass in the geological past.
 There have been many different landmasses throughout Earth's time.
-They range in sizes; some are just a collection of small microcontinents while others are large conglomerates of crust.
-As time progresses and sea levels rise and fall more crust can be exposed making way for larger landmasses.
+They range in sizes since some are just a collection of small microcontinents, and others are large conglomerates of crust.
+As time progresses, and sea levels rise and fall more crust can be exposed, which makes way for larger landmasses.
 The continents of the past shaped the evolution of organisms on Earth and contributed to the climate of the globe as well.
 As landmasses break apart, species are separated and those that were once the same now have evolved to their new climate.
 The constant movement of these landmasses greatly determines the distribution of organisms on Earth's surface.

-This is evident with how similar fossils are found on completely separate continents.
-Also, as continents move, mountain building events (orogenies) occur, causing a shift in the global climate as new rock is exposed and then there is more exposed rock at higher elevations.
-This causes glacial ice expansion and an overall cooler global climate.
+That is evident with how similar fossils are found on distant continents.
+Also, as continents move, mountain-building events (orogenies) occur, causing a shift in the global climate as new rock is exposed.
+There is more exposed rock at higher elevations, which causes glacial ice expansion and an overall cooler global climate.
 The movement of the continents greatly affects the overall dispersal of organisms throughout the world and the trend in climate throughout Earth's history.

 Examples include Laurentia, Baltica and Avalonia, which collided together during the Caledonian orogeny to form the Old Red Sandstone paleocontinent of Laurussia.
-Another example includes a collision that occurred during the late Pennsylvanian and early Permian time when there was a collision between the two continents of Tarimsky and Kirghiz-Kazakh.
-This collision was caused because of their askew convergence when the paleoceanic basin closed.
+Another example includes a collision that occurred during the late Pennsylvanian and the early Permian, when there the two continents of Tarimsky and Kirghiz-Kazakh collidedé that was caused by their askew convergence when the paleoceanic basin closed.

 Examples

-The examples below are condensed in order to portray a brief overview of several paleocontinents.
+The examples below are condensed to portray a brief overview of several paleocontinents.
+The time scales are on the order of millions of years ago (mya).